RMI’s ANSI MH16.1-2023 Related Excerpts and Paraphrases

 4.5 Load Plaque

 The owner is responsible for displaying in one or more conspicuous locations a permanent plaque(s).
 Each plaque shall have an area of not less than 50 square inches.
-Plaques shall show in clear, legible print (a) the maximum permissible unit load and/or maximum uniformly distributed load per level, (b) the average unit load (see Section 7.4.2.2) if applicable, and (c) the maximum total load per bay (see Section 7.2.2).
+Plaques shall show in clear, legible print (a) the maximum permissible unit load and/or maximum uniformly distributed load per level, (b) the average unit load if applicable, (c) the total average load per bay, and (d) the maximum total load per bay.

 The unit load is usually a single pallet or container and its contents that are mechanically transported.
 Storage levels having multiple stacking of unit loads shall be identified.
 It is the owner's responsibility to ensure that the rack system is not altered so that the plaque information is invalidated.